nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Sending an email to the email of the selected internship

-    1. Prerequisites: An internship application is selected and displayed on the right panel.
+    1. Prerequisites: An internship application is selected using the `select` command and displayed on the right panel.

     2. Test case: `mail`<br>
        Expected: The default mail app is launched with the email of the selected internship in the